SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

 ---
-title: PerformancePoint Services in SharePoint 2013
+title: PerformancePoint Services in SharePoint
-keywords: accessing fco definitions in sharepoint 2013,bi in sharepoint 2013 using performancepoint services,business intelligence in sharepoint 2013,business intelligence using performancepoint services in sharepoint 2013,create scorecard transforms using performancepoint in sharepoint 2013,custom filter control in sharepoint 2013,custom performancepoint extensions,customize performancepoint in sharepoint,data source creation in sharepoint 2013,dlls used for performancepoint development,extending performancepoint services for sharepoint,fcos in sharepoint performancepoint,filter creation in sharepoint 2013,filters as fcos in pps performancepoint,getting started with performancepoint services,integration of performancepoint services in sharepoint,performancepoint assemblies used in development,performancepoint custom data sources,performancepoint custom filters,performancepoint custom reports,performancepoint custom scorecard transforms,performancepoint development scenarios,performancepoint services development,performancepoint services development scenarios,performancepoint services programming,performancepoint services sdk,pps custom dashboards in sharepoint 2013,pps development,pps programming,pps sdk,report creation in sharepoint 2013,report renderer in sharepoint 2013,SharePoint 2013 service application PerformancePoint
+keywords: accessing fco definitions in SharePoint,bi in SharePoint using performancepoint services,business intelligence in SharePoint,business intelligence using performancepoint services in SharePoint,create scorecard transforms using performancepoint in SharePoint,custom filter control in SharePoint,custom performancepoint extensions,customize performancepoint in sharepoint,data source creation in SharePoint,dlls used for performancepoint development,extending performancepoint services for sharepoint,fcos in sharepoint performancepoint,filter creation in SharePoint,filters as fcos in pps performancepoint,getting started with performancepoint services,integration of performancepoint services in sharepoint,performancepoint assemblies used in development,performancepoint custom data sources,performancepoint custom filters,performancepoint custom reports,performancepoint custom scorecard transforms,performancepoint development scenarios,performancepoint services development,performancepoint services development scenarios,performancepoint services programming,performancepoint services sdk,pps custom dashboards in SharePoint,pps development,pps programming,pps sdk,report creation in SharePoint,report renderer in SharePoint,SharePoint service application PerformancePoint
 f1_keywords:
-- accessing fco definitions in sharepoint 2013,bi in sharepoint 2013 using performancepoint services,business intelligence in sharepoint 2013,business intelligence using performancepoint services in sharepoint 2013,create scorecard transforms using performancepoint in sharepoint 2013,custom filter control in sharepoint 2013,custom performancepoint extensions,customize performancepoint in sharepoint,data source creation in sharepoint 2013,dlls used for performancepoint development,extending performancepoint services for sharepoint,fcos in sharepoint performancepoint,filter creation in sharepoint 2013,filters as fcos in pps performancepoint,getting started with performancepoint services,integration of performancepoint services in sharepoint,performancepoint assemblies used in development,performancepoint custom data sources,performancepoint custom filters,performancepoint custom reports,performancepoint custom scorecard transforms,performancepoint development scenarios,performancepoint services development,performancepoint services development scenarios,performancepoint services programming,performancepoint services sdk,pps custom dashboards in sharepoint 2013,pps development,pps programming,pps sdk,report creation in sharepoint 2013,report renderer in sharepoint 2013,SharePoint 2013 service application PerformancePoint ms.prod: SHAREPOINT ms.assetid: fb159708-d6b4-40c1-b5cc-4bb2071a7930
+- accessing fco definitions in SharePoint,bi in SharePoint using performancepoint services,business intelligence in SharePoint,business intelligence using performancepoint services in SharePoint,create scorecard transforms using performancepoint in SharePoint,custom filter control in SharePoint,custom performancepoint extensions,customize performancepoint in sharepoint,data source creation in SharePoint,dlls used for performancepoint development,extending performancepoint services for sharepoint,fcos in sharepoint performancepoint,filter creation in SharePoint,filters as fcos in pps performancepoint,getting started with performancepoint services,integration of performancepoint services in sharepoint,performancepoint assemblies used in development,performancepoint custom data sources,performancepoint custom filters,performancepoint custom reports,performancepoint custom scorecard transforms,performancepoint development scenarios,performancepoint services development,performancepoint services development scenarios,performancepoint services programming,performancepoint services sdk,pps custom dashboards in SharePoint,pps development,pps programming,pps sdk,report creation in SharePoint,report renderer in SharePoint,SharePoint service application PerformancePoint
+ms.prod: SHAREPOINT
+ms.assetid: fb159708-d6b4-40c1-b5cc-4bb2071a7930
 ---

-# PerformancePoint Services in SharePoint 2013
+# PerformancePoint Services in SharePoint
-Learn about supported development scenarios and the extensibility architecture for PerformancePoint Services in SharePoint Server 2013.
+Learn about supported development scenarios and the extensibility architecture for PerformancePoint Services in SharePoint.
-PerformancePoint Services is a SharePoint Server 2013 service application.
+PerformancePoint Services is a SharePoint service application.
 It enables users to create business intelligence (BI) dashboards that provide insight into an organization's performance.
 You can create custom reports, filters, tabular data sources, and scorecard transforms to extend the native functionality of PerformancePoint Services.
 For example, you can create a custom report visualization that is optimized for the medical industry and then integrate it into a reusable vertical solution.

-## Custom PerformancePoint Services reports, filters, and tabular data sources in SharePoint Server 2013
+## Custom PerformancePoint Services reports, filters, and tabular data sources in SharePoint
 <a name="bkmk_CreateCustomObjects"> </a>

 You can extend native PerformancePoint Services  [ReportView](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.ReportView.aspx) , [Filter](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Filter.aspx) , and tabular [DataSource](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.DataSource.aspx) objects by defining custom values for their properties.
 Custom report, filter, and tabular data source extensions typically include three components: a renderer or provider, an editor application, and extension metadata.